Index

 Overview

-Statseeker supports local and remote backup regimes and backups may be both scheduled and initiated manually.
+Statseeker supports local and remote backup regimes.
+Backups may be initiated manually and configured to run automatically on a schedule.

 - Only restore backups of the same version as the current server – backup files from other versions may not have the required data structure to work correctly with your Statseeker server.